 To restart play, the person taking the corner needs to have a first touch.
 That first touch is recorded in the usual way, with a swipe toward the left if they are the team on the right, and a swipe toward the right if they are the team on the left.

 What happens if the ball is played back in from the other corner (not the one that was implied by the user's tap in the blue out-of-play border zone) because the referee thought the ball went out on the other side of the field?
 In that case, don't worry about deleting the previously recorded corner event.
 Simply swipe in the correct direction somewhere in the side of the field that the ball was played in from (the left of the pitch if the corner was played in from the left and and the right of the pitch if the corner was played in from the right).
-Football Stats will make the necessary adjustments to ensure that the corner is deemed to have been played in from the correct side and that this is consistent with the where the ball went out of play.
+The app. will make the necessary adjustments to ensure that the corner is deemed to have been played in from the correct side and that this is consistent with where the ball went out of play.

 What happens if the referee rules that the restart is a goal kick instead of a corner?
 In that case, simply restart play with a swipe in the direction that the team taking the goal kick is playing in.
 For a team on the left, swipe right, and visa versa.
 Start the swipe at the point within the goal box that the goal kick was taken.
 Football Stats infers that the ball had to have been put out by the attacking team.
 It inserts an extra first touch for that team, just before the ball went out of play.
 It changes the corner event to a goal kick, and it adds the goal kick first touch event.
 There is no need to go back and delete the corner event.